 If ALDI and Costco can maintain an edge in supply chain efficiency and pass efficiency of scale savings on to their customers, they have a distinct advantage in this extremely cost competitive market.
 This type of global competition will continue in every sector, forcing Australian companies to compete on a truly global scale against others that have gleaned best-in-class practices from their multinational operations experience.

 We’ve seen a number of examples where transportation collaboration between companies, even competitors, can reduce transportation costs by more than 20 percent.
-But the benefits don’t stop there: Collaborators also enjoy boosts in service levels, SKU visibility, customer satisfaction and more capital to funnel back into business operations for growth.
-Sharing transportation resources also has tremendous sustainability benefits, not to mention the public relations value of taking more trucks off of already congested roads.
+But the benefits don’t stop there: Collaborators also enjoy boosts in service levels, product visibility, customer satisfaction and more capital to funnel back into business operations for growth.
+Sharing transportation resources also has tremendous sustainability benefits, not to mention the environmental and public relations value of removing more trucks off our already congested roads.

 Though easy to espouse, transportation collaboration is often difficult to achieve.
-Many companies don’t know where to begin.
-While not the only option available, 3PLs are in ideal positions to broker collaborative transportation deals, acting as freight matchmakers and coordinating logistics.
+Most companies don’t know where to begin.
+While not the only option available, 3PLs are in an ideal position to broker collaborative transportation deals, acting as freight matchmakers and coordinating logistics.
 Cloud technology is also a catalyst for pushing transportation collaboration forward as these platforms give all stakeholders involved inexpensive access and equal real-time visibility into supply chain management systems.

 As more and more European and US manufacturers have experienced, by co-locating warehousing and consolidating orders with other suppliers so they ship at the same time and fill trucks completely or increase their density, companies can maximise the value of transportation collaboration; think of consolidation as a multiplier for collaborative tactics.
 Suppliers are highly motivated to consolidate with each other because it gives them more leverage in reducing costs and eliminating waste.
 When these savings are passed on properly, it only increases their competitiveness to retailers.